Keycloak

 Yes, it is a free authentication service.

-It is also an open source solution, and its code is available on GitHub.
+Moreover, it is an open-source solution, and its code is available on GitHub.

 Which country uses Keycloak the most?